Lullabot/github-pm/README.md

-#Managing Our Projects with GitHub
+#Managing Projects with GitHub

-Intro paragraph

-##The README
+We've tried a lot of project management systems over the years and in some way they have always seemed lacking or confusing or just a pain in the rear end.
+If they had good tools for Project Managers, they were confusing to developers.
+If they were useful to developers, designers complained about the eye-sores.
+No one system ever seemed to satisfy the team.

+We recently started using GitHub for project management after the developers started raving about how much they loved it for their code tools, and to our surprise, there are a lot of very competent organizational tools that come with any given project, and our designers even started using it for some of their own projects, which I think says something about GitHub's aesthetics.
+Will a little bit of something for each role, GitHub is starting to come out on top as the tool of choice for hosting code, managing projects, and greatly facilitating project communication to boot!

+Some of the things I'd like to show you are pretty general practices we've been using, and are not entirely dependent upon GitHub, but rather just some good general practices.
+Mostly I'll be talking about how we are doing these things within GitHub and how we're using GitHub's tools for accomplishing our project goals.
+So whether you like GitHub as a tool for your projects or not, I hope you will get at least something out of this.

+##Project Introductions
-GitHub is pretty developer-centric, and as such, the first thing a developer sees when they to they view the repository is the README.
+GitHub is pretty developer-centric, and as such, the first thing a developer sees when they to they open the project, is a view of the code repository.
+GitHub then automatically renders the README file found in the root of the code base.
+It's a very typical thing for software projects, especially open source software project to have this file in place.
 The README can be in various formats, but a favorite of mine is [markdown](http://daringfireball.net/projects/markdown/).
-Simply giving the README an extension of .md tells GitHub to render your README.md using markdown.
-Being that the developers of your project see the README first, this is where you are going to want to give them the best information.
+Simply giving the README an extension of .md tells GitHub to render your README.md using the markdown syntax.
+But even better, is that GitHub has it's own [flavor of markdown](GitHub Flavored Markdown).
+Being that the developers of your project see the README first, this is a great place to give them the best information.
 Be concise and if you need to write more than a few sentences, chances are you should probably be linking off to more in-depth documentation in your wiki.
 Here's a quick guideline of some of the things that you might want to put in your README.

-1. A quick overview of the project.
+1. A quick project overview.

     Give a few sentences of the project's goals and maybe a small bit of background.
-Any links that you frequently access are also good to throw up at the top as well, for easy clicking.
+Any links that you frequently access are also good to throw up at the top as well, for easy access.
+And everyone loves easy access.

 1. Information about the directory structure.